NKI-GCF/rumidup/README.md

 Because the program works by parsing CIGAR lines and only considers the 5' sequencing start coordinates as the fragment coordinates in paired end mode `rumidup` is unaffected by quality trimming and soft-clipping.
 For unpaired reads the read end is also used for grouping.
-Soft clipping is would likely be identical across duplicates, but quality trimming would not.
+Soft clipping would likely be identical across duplicates, but quality trimming would not.
 This could result in shifting of coordinates and failing to group possible PCR duplicates so quality trimming is not recommended.